 “God replaces what he takes away,” says my naive 21-year-old self.
 Trivia: This post remains to be the single most viewed post in this blog.
 And isn’t that mind-blowing, how literally every day, people around the world turn to Google to find answers to questions about why God takes things away?
-It’s a bit sad, if I’m honest.
-I pray every day that this post will somehow lead these internet strangers to the right answers to their questions, if not completely answer them.
+It’s a bit sad, if I’m honest, but what an opportunity to dig deeper and seek more!
+I pray every day that this post will somehow lead these internet strangers to the right answers, if not completely answer them.

 There’s also my Hillsong story, what “chasing dreams” looked like for 16-year old me.

 And the 30 lessons I learned in 30 years, a mere attempt to list them all down, because obviously there’s got to be more than 30.